Transporting your surfboards in a van: a practical guide

 4 - One solution: Newave removable boards

-Faced with space constraints in a van, Newave offers you a solution that’s both ingenious and practical: dismountable, modular surfboards specially designed for travelers.
-Made up of two or three parts that are easily assembled by hand, without tools, these boards offer performance equivalent to that of a classic board, while meeting the needs of adventurers perfectly.
-You can interchange the parts to form new shapes!
+Faced with limited space in a van, Newave offers an ingenious and practical solution: modular, take-apart surfboards specially designed for travelers.
+Made of two or three parts that easily assemble by hand, without tools, these boards offer performance equivalent to a traditional surfboard, while perfectly meeting the needs of adventurers.
+You can even swap the parts to create new shapes!

-Two formats are offered by Newave to suit the profiles of itinerant surfers.
-The first, the 2-board pack, allows you to interchange the parts of two different boards to create 2 new boards adapted to different conditions.
+Newave offers two formats to suit the needs of traveling surfers.
+The first, the 2-board pack , allows you to interchange parts from two different boards to create two new ones adapted to different conditions.

-The second, even more versatile format is the 7-piece quiver.
-This pack of eight interchangeable parts allows you to create up to nine different boards, from shortboards to longboards, as well as a variety of models.
+The second format, even more versatile, is the 7-piece quiver .
+This pack of eight interchangeable pieces allows you to create up to nine different boards , ranging from shortboards to longboards, including various models.

-This system represents a real revolution for vanlifers.
-Once disassembled, the parts take up very little space and can easily be stored in a bag (124 × 60 × 47 cm for the wheeled bag including 9 boards).
-In addition to saving space, these boards offer unrivalled versatility: there’s no need to carry several cumbersome boards, just assemble the right elements to adapt your quiver to the conditions of the day.
+This system represents a true revolution for vanlifers.
+Indeed, once disassembled, the components take up very little space and can easily be packed into a bag ( 124 × 60 × 47 cm for the wheeled bag containing 9 boards ).
+In addition to saving space, these boards offer unparalleled versatility: no need to carry several bulky boards, simply assemble the right components to adapt your quiver to the day's conditions.

 5 - a board optimized for your van

-Their ultra-compact storage format is a great advantage.
-Once disassembled, the parts fit into a sturdy bag, available in two sizes: the M model (for 2-board packs – 4 combinations) measures 124 × 60 × 25 cm, while the L model (for the 8-board quiver – 9 combinations) is 124 × 60 × 47 cm.
-A backpack for a single board is also available, measuring 110 x 55 x 23 cm.
+Their ultra-compact storage format is a major advantage.
+Once disassembled, the pieces fit into a sturdy bag , available in two sizes: the M model (for the 2-board packs – 4 combinations) measures 124 × 60 × 25 cm , while the L model (for the 8-piece quiver – 9 combinations) measures 124 × 60 × 47 cm .
+A backpack for a single board is also available , measuring 110 x 55 x 23 cm .

-In a Renault Trafic, VW Transporter or Fiat Ducato, trunks 80 to 100 cm deep, 70 to 140 cm wide, and 35 to 60 cm high are usually sufficient to accommodate a size M Newave bag, and often also a size L bag.
-The bag can be stored flat in a trunk, vertically between two pieces of furniture, or even in a side compartment, depending on the configuration of your van.
-The result: a better organized van, protected gear, and more freedom to enjoy the waves.
+In a Renault Trafic , VW Transporter Or Fiat Ducato vans commonly have storage compartments 80 to 100 cm deep, 70 to 140 cm wide, and 35 to 60 cm high, which is more than enough to accommodate a medium-sized Newave bag, and often a large one as well.
+The bag can be stored flat in the compartment , vertically between two pieces of furniture , or even in a side storage area , depending on your van's configuration.
+The result: a better-organized van, protected gear, and more freedom to enjoy the waves.

-Thanks to its wheeled bag, the Newave quiver slips directly into the van’s hold, under the bed or in the trunk.
-No need to sacrifice space, all your gear travels discreetly… and safely.
+Thanks to its wheeled bag, the Newave quiver slides directly into the van's storage compartment, under the bed, or in the trunk.
+No need to sacrifice space; all your gear travels discreetly… and safely.

-Below you can see the L bag stored in the trunk of two converted vans.
+Below you can see the L bag stored in the trunk of two camper vans.

-6 - Comparison: rigid boards vs. dismountable van boards
+4 - Comparison: rigid boards vs. collapsible boards in a van

 Criteria